cuttlefishh/python-for-data-analysis/README.md

 _Schedule is subject to change._

+There are 10 weeks and 2 lessons per week, for a total of 20 lessons.
+Math!

-We will start with an introduction to the command line in Week 1, so that everyone is familiar with basic Unix commands.
+Week 1 plus half of Week 2 will be an introduction to the command line.
+By the end of this tutorial, everyone will be familiar with basic Unix commands.

 Weeks 2-4 will be an introduction to programming using Python.
 The main text will be Shaw's _Learn Python 3 the Hard Way_.
 For those with experience in a programming language other than Python, Lutz's _Learning Python_ will provide a more thorough introduction to programming Python.

-Also in Weeks 2-4, we will learn to use IPython and IPython Notebooks (also called Jupyter), a much richer Python experience than the Unix command line or Python interpreter.
+We will learn to use IPython and IPython Notebooks (also called Jupyter), a much richer Python experience than the Unix command line or Python interpreter.

-In Weeks 5-10, we'll work through McKinney's _Python for Data Analysis_, which is all about analyzing data, doing statistics, and making pretty plots (you may find that Python can emulate much of the functionality of R and MATLAB).
+Weeks 5-10 will focus on Python packages for data analysis.
+We will work through McKinney's _Python for Data Analysis_, which is all about analyzing data, doing statistics, and making pretty plots.
+You may find that Python can emulate much of the functionality of R and MATLAB.

 ## Detailed Schedule